rzlamrr/esp32s3-dht-ntp-oled-mqtt/README.md

 ## Status

+* 2025-07-21 Tweak MQTTT to
+    * not close the connection
+    * not subscribe (?)
+    * publish messages every second
+    * Working with both ESP32-C3 and ESP32 architectures.
 * 2025-07-20 Continue working with an ESP32 NodeMCU (There seem to be several variations)
 * 2025-07-19 ESP32-C3 (RISC-V based) testing.
 Limited success.
 Working Blink and DS18B20.
 WiFi almost never connects.
 Boards on their way back to Amazon.
 * 2025-05-06 MQTT5 pub/sub working.